-- the assessments must be worth no more than 30% of the student's final grade - no more than two SRAs may be submitted during the Fall/Winter term - (ii) For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner to the Academic Counselling office of their Faculty of Registration. - (iii) Submitting appropriate documentation for non-medical absences to the Academic Counselling office in their Faculty of Registration.
+- (ii) For medical absences, submitting a Student Medical Certificate (SMC) signed by a licensed medical or mental health practitioner to the Academic Counselling office of their Faculty of Registration. - (iii) Submitting appropriate documentation for non-medical absences to the Academic Counselling office in their Faculty of Registration. - (iv) For work totalling 10% or more of the final course grade, you must provide valid medical or supporting documentation to the Academic Counselling Office of your Faculty of Registration as soon as possible.